kjolley/BIGSdb_documentation/curator_guide.rst

 Click Submit.
-The system will check to make sure that the isolate records are uniquely identified (if not, you will see an error message informing you of this and you will need to use the database id and the identifier).
+The system will check to make sure that the isolate records are uniquely identified (if not, you will see an error message informing you of this and you will need to use the database id as the identifier).
 You will then see a file upload form.

 .. image:: /images/curation/upload_contigs12.png